KamikazeZirou/nx-go/README.md

 ### Linting the application

-Lint the application using the `go fmt` command.
+Lint the application using the `go vet` command.

 ```bash
 nx lint api